Tax guide

 Internal review checklist before filing

-- The tax regime is legally available and matches the deduction treatment.
+• The tax regime is legally available and consistent with the deduction treatment.

-- Any mismatch has an action: wait, file AIS feedback, ask deductor correction, revise, rectify, or respond to notice.
+• Any mismatch has a plan: wait, file AIS feedback, request deductor correction, revise, rectify, or respond to notice.

-- The final preview has correct PAN, bank account, filing section, refund or demand, and e-verification plan.
+• The final preview shows correct PAN, bank account, filing section, refund or demand, and e-verification plan.

 Mistakes to avoid